Optimizing for Chrome’s “Articles for You” Content Suggestions

 - Implement feature-specific strategies and tactics — personalization aspects aside, what works in Articles for You and Cards will be similar to what works in Google News, Top Stories, QDF results, etc. The thing all of those features have in common is they have a heavy bias toward recency, and they’re not subject to the link-influenced algorithms that are still important in Google’s regular organic results.
 To put it another way, don’t use an evergreen SEO strategy and expect to show up in features and SERPs that only show fresh results.

-- Focus on generating more email subscriptions.
+- Get more email subscribers.
 Many publishers have prioritized this in 2018 already in an effort to become less dependent on the big platforms.
-But the fact that Gmail is a significant source of personalization data (there’s literally a “Cards based on your Gmail” setting in the Google App) creates an even bigger incentive to get your links showing up in your audience’s inboxes.
+But the fact that Gmail is a significant source of personalization data (there’s literally a “Cards based on your Gmail” setting in the Google App) means getting your links in your user’s inboxes might also mean you’ll show up more in their personalized article recommendations.

 Content Suggestions Are Based On Things, Not Strings

 Ultimately what we’re seeing here reflects Google’s continued evolution toward something that looks more like a personal assistant than a search tool.
-I think we’ll continue to see examples of this as Google tries to anticipate what you want to see, rather than waiting for you to search for it.
+I think we’ll continue to see examples of this as Google tries to anticipate what people want to see, rather than waiting for them to search for it.
 Think about Google’s SERP evolution so far:

 - 10 blue links